etingof/pyasn1/README.md

-More information on pyasn1 APIs can be found in the [documentation](http://pyasn1.sourceforge.net), working examples are in the pyasn1-modules [repo](https://github.com/etingof/pyasn1-modules).
+More information on pyasn1 APIs can be found in the [documentation](http://pyasn1.sourceforge.net), compiled ASN.1 modules for different protocols and file formats could be found in the pyasn1-modules [repo](https://github.com/etingof/pyasn1-modules).

 Download